Keep your 10.2-inch iPad safe with these rugged cases

 - No color options

-Otterbox's Defender Series 10.2-iPad Case delivers the same kind of trusted reliability found in its iPhone cases.
-Users can expect all-around protection.

-Best Grip: Gumdrop Hideaway Case
+Best grip: Gumdrop Hideaway Case

 Here's another excellent choice for your industrial design lovers out there.
-Gumdrop's Hideaway iPad 10.2 Case is arguably the grippiest case on this list with all its grooves that resembles a tire.
+Gumdrop's Hideaway iPad 10.2 Case is arguably the grippiest case on this list, with grooves that resemble tire tread.
 It's put together with the attention of eliminating any slipping out of your hands.

 The Hideaway brings all-around protection, covering both your screen and ports, while reinforced rubber bumpers on the corners prevent dings and scratches.
 In addition to its impressive frame, the case offers a removable stylus holder and a built-in stand.
 It's all of what you'd expect from a heavy-duty case.